beastnyc/working-notes/_notes/Multipotentiality.md

 ---
 layout: note
-title: Knowledge work
+title: Multipotentiality
-last_modified: 2024-01-10
+last_modified: 2025-08-15
-tags: [productivity, learning, evergreen]
+tags:
 ---

 Knowledge work should accumulate insights over time, but most knowledge workers don't have systems that support this accumulation.